-Academic Faculty Positions: Operations Management – Data Analytics
+Operations Management – Data Analytics

-The Ohio State University, Max M. Fisher College of Business, plans to fill a tenured faculty position in Operations Management in Autumn 2016.
-This position is partially funded by Ohio State's Discovery Themes Initiative, a significant faculty hiring investment in key thematic areas in which the university can build on its culture of academic collaboration to make a global impact.
+The Ohio State University, Max M. Fisher College of Business, plans to fill one or two positions in Operations Management for start in Autumn 2017.
+One of the positions is expected to be tenured (associate or full professor), while the other is open to assistant professor applicants – with preference for someone 2 or 3 years post PhD.These positions are partially funded by Ohio State's Discovery Themes Initiative, a significant faculty hiring investment in key thematic areas in which the university can build on its culture of academic collaboration to make a global impact.

 Applicants will need a doctorate from a College of Business in operations management, information systems or closely related field.
-Field of specialization within operations is open but a history of research that incorporates the analysis of large-scale data sets for causal inference and/or prediction is expected.
+Field of specialization within operations is open but a history of research that incorporates the analysis of large-scale data sets for causal inference and/or prediction/visualization is expected.
 Other preferred qualifications include: program experience, university teaching experience, experience mentoring members of underrepresented groups.

 For consideration, a letter of interest and vita should be submitted - applications will be accepted and reviewed on a rolling basis until the search is closed.
 To ensure the most complete consideration, please submit your CV and letter as soon as possible.
 Please forward your application and vita to Operations Management Search Committee, Department of Management Sciences, Fisher College of Business, 600 Fisher Hall, 2100 Neil Avenue, Columbus, OH, 43210-1144.
 E-mail applications will be accepted at mcguire.183@osu.edu.